mcv-m6-video/mcv-m6-2022-team1/w2/README.md

 The task is implemented in [```t4.py```](./t4.py).
 Selected results are in [this folder](./data/t4predicts), since they are considerably large JSON files and we deemed it unnecessary to upload them all here.

+We accidentally modified the state of adaptive models in unintentional fashion during training, which forced us to scrap those results in the final slides.